-Circ-RNF13, as an oncogene, regulates malignant progression of HBV-associated hepatocellular carcinoma cells and HBV expression and replication through circ-RNF13/miR-424-5p/TGIF2 ceRNA pathway
+Circ-RNF13, as an oncogene, regulates malignant progression of HBV-associated hepatocellular carcinoma cells and HBV infection through ceRNA pathway of circ-RNF13/miR-424-5p/TGIF2

 Copyright (c) 2021 Yan Chen, Shuhua Li, Yinbin Wei, Zhihong Xu, Xiongfei Wu

 This work is licensed under a Creative Commons Attribution 4.0 International License.